llliphys/VASP-WANNIER/README.md

 - `workfunc.py`: Calculate the work function and plot the planar averaged potental of a slab system.

-- `pythvasp.py`: A Python class module implementing a series of DFT-VASP calculations including e.g. "Relaxation", "Static SCF", "Band Structure", "Density of States", "Charge Density", "Fermi Surface", "Hybrid Functional", "GW Calculation", "BSE calculation", which are launched by setting task="RLX", "SCF", "BND", "DOS", "CHG", "FSF", "HSE", "GWA", and "BSE", respectively.
+- `pythvasp.py`: A Python workflow implementing a series of DFT-VASP calculations including e.g. "Relaxation", "Static SCF", "Band Structure", "Density of States", "Charge Density", "Fermi Surface", "Hybrid Functional", "GW Calculation", "BSE calculation", which are launched by setting task="RLX", "SCF", "BND", "DOS", "CHG", "FSF", "HSE", "GWA", and "BSE", respectively.
 This class module allows to create inputs from sratch, to restart from existing calculations, and to submit calculations in PBS and SLURM scripts.

-- `pythwann.py`: A Python class module implementing a series of VASP2WANNIER calculations including e.g. "Wannierization", "Band Interplolation", "Berry Curvature", "Anomalous Hall Conductivity", which are launched by setting task="WAN", "BND", "BC", and "AHC".
+- `pythwann.py`: A Python workflow implementing a series of VASP2WANNIER calculations including e.g. "Wannierization", "Band Interplolation", "Berry Curvature", "Anomalous Hall Conductivity", which are launched by setting task="WAN", "BND", "BC", and "AHC".
 This class module allows to create inputs from sratch, to restart from existing calculations, and to submit calculations in PBS and SLURM scripts.

 - `to be continued`: More scripts are yet to come ...